-For information about the crisis in Darfur, see the web links in the Materials section of this lesson plan, visit the following websites:
+For information about the crisis in Darfur visit the following website: Genocide Watch

-You might even ask students to preview these websites on their own, or you could print out information from these sites for students to read.
+You might even ask students to preview this websites on their own.
 When speaking about activist strategies, Rebecca Hamilton draws on the following terms: divestment, political, domestic policy, constituency, and lobbying group.
 You might want to review these terms before students view the clip.
 There are comprehension questions to go along with the video.
 You might decide to stop the video at various points to go over these questions.

 Video Comprehension Questions

 - What did then Secretary of State Colin Powell say?

 - What are some steps Rebecca Hamilton and the Harvard Darfur Action Group took to educate Harvard students about the situation in Darfur?